Gastroenterology Services | Meet the Best Gastroenterologists in Penang

 - Consider probiotic supplementation

 Are you or a loved one facing any of these gastrointestinal concerns?
-Our dedicated team of multidisciplinary healthcare professionals are eveready for consultation.
+Our dedicated team of gastroenterologists and multidisciplinary healthcare professionals are eveready for consultation.
 Learn more at your nearest Gleneagles Hospital.

 Gastroenterological diagnosis by tests

-Gleneagles' range of hospitals provides you with the best diagnostic and screening services, all wrapped up in a modern and comfortable setting.
-Your results will be reviewed by doctors who will explain and offer the necessary treatment options based on your ailment, lifestyle and/or risk factors.
+Gleneagles Hospital Penang provides you with the best diagnostic and screening services, all wrapped up in a modern and comfortable setting.
+Your results will be reviewed by the best gastroenterologist in Penang who will explain and offer the necessary treatment options based on your ailment, lifestyle and/or risk factors.

 Due to the nature of gastrointestinal conditions, a wide variety of symptoms may surface thus a proper diagnosis should first begin with a gastroenterologist questioning family medical history prior to a physical examination.
 Additional lab tests and imaging may be required such as these below: